devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 The build method of any given Widget can be called multiple times a second.
 And how often it is called exactly is never under your control, it is controlled by the Flutter Framework.
 This also means that all variables in a Widget have to be final, because they can not change over time.
 But your app never consists out of exclusively immutable parts, does it?
 How flutter handles mutable _state_ will be covered in the section [Stateful Widgets](#stateful-widgets).

 ## The Widget Tree
 I have used the term _Widget Tree_ a few times now, but what exactly does it mean?
 A UI in flutter is nothing more then a tree of nested widgets.
-Let's have a look of the widget tree for our previous example screen:
+Let's have a look of the widget tree for our example in Figure 1.
+Note the card Widgets on the right hand side of the diagram.
+Here you can see how the code from Snippet 1 translates to Widgets in the Widget Tree.

 ![Wisgen Widget Tree](https://github.com/Fasust/flutter-guide/wiki//.images/wisgen-widget-tree.PNG)